 Additional Monitoring and Communication requirements

-As the amount of distributed generationon the Company EPS grows significantly, additional monitoring and communication may be required by the Department pursuant to a future proceeding.
+As the amount of Distributed Energy Resources on the Company EPS grows significantly, additional monitoring and communication may be required by the Department pursuant to a future proceeding.

 DISPUTE RESOLUTION PROCESS

 The Dispute Resolution Process is a multi-stage process described below, beginning with negotiation, then mediation, followed by non-binding arbitration and then adjudication.
 All days in this Section are calendar days.